roberto-triumph/triumph4php/README.md

 --------
   - Easy project management that is extremely quick to setup.
   - Modern IDE features: PHP autocompletion, call tips, and source code navigation.
-  - A comprehensive lint checker that warns you about uninitialized variables, unknown function and methods.
+  - A comprehensive lint checker that warns you about uninitialized variables, unknown functions, classes or methods.
   - Full CodeIgniter support: Triumph4PHP understands CodeIgniter routes, controllers, templates, and database config files.
   - Full Laravel support: Triumph4PHP understands Laravel routes, controllers, templates, and database config files.
   - Integrated SQL Browser: Write and run SQL queries from within the IDE, editor supports autocompletion when editing SQL queries.
+  - Cross-platform: Triumph4PHP is a native Windows / linux application.
+  - Performance: Bucking the recent trend of browser-based editors, Triumph4PHP is a C++ application; this makes it easier for Triumph4PHP to be optimized where needed.

 Installation
 ------------
 The latest version of Triumph4PHP is available in binary from triumph4php [main site](http://triumph4php.com).